ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 As a staff member, I want to say there's a reasonable future where all mappools use only fully licensed music and can still be great, but while it's getting easier every month i think it's still very hard to execute when you don't have the sheer manpower a tourney like EGTS has.

-As someone that's pooling for RGTS right now, it's unreal and honestly, a bit demotivating, the amount of times I have thought "oh this map would be great", then looked in the source field and saw that the song's from another rhythm game, but we're still making it work, with the help of a good but not EGTS-level amount of custom mappers.
+As someone that's pooling for RGTS right now, it's unreal, and honestly a bit demotivating, the amount of times I have thought "oh this map would be great", then looked in the source field and saw that the song's from another rhythm game, but we're still making it work, with the help of a good but not EGTS-level amount of custom mappers.

 As a player, I think the current pool structure is honestly great!
 I think being too picky makes pooling hellish, and as long as polyrhythm HR1s stay away from me it's all okay in my book.